Feds make largest fentanyl bust in U.S. history

 "Their attention to small details that is necessary to make these types of seizures is incredible."

-The Centers for Disease Control said fentanyl was responsible for more than 28,400 overdose deaths in 2017, the latest year for which figures are available.
+The Centers for Disease Control and Prevention said fentanyl was responsible for more than 28,400 overdose deaths in 2017, the latest year for which figures are available.

 According to the Drug Enforcement Administration, the drug is up to 100 times stronger than morphine.

-"Many users believe that they are purchasing heroin and actually don’t know that they are purchasing fentanyl — which often results in overdose deaths."
+"Many users believe that they are purchasing heroin and actually don’t know that they are purchasing fentanyl — which often results in overdose deaths," the FDA said.

 Most of the illicitly produced fentanyl in the United States comes from Mexico.